 Mary Margaret Kuhn is one of Cooperstown’s best-loved residents.
 She runs the carousel at The Farmers’ Museum and is known as Mrs. Claus during the holidays.
 She grew up in Pennsylvania and has beloved memories of playing basketball and visiting Philadelphia’s museums.
 She provides some information on how she gets into character for being Mrs. Claus, her costume, and Santa’s Cottage.
 She discusses her love for the animals at The Farmers’ Museum.

-KEY TERMS
+Key Terms

 Christmas